vlang/vab/docs/docs.md

-By using `vab` as a module you get access to both the high-level operations (compile, package, deploy) as well as fine grained control if you, for example, just want to compile a C file with a specific NDK compiler or locate the path(s) to the SDK or NDK on the user's host computer.
+By using `vab` as a module you get access to both the high-level operations (compile, package, deploy) as well as fine grained control if you, for example, just want to compile a C file with a specific NDK compiler or locate the path(s) to the SDK or NDK on your host computer.

 (See examples for V snippets on how to do certain, popular, tasks).